featurist/hyperdom/readme.md

 SVG in hyperdom supports all the same DOM events and interaction you'd expect from hyperdom.

+### Namespaces

+Some features of SVG require XML namespaces to work, JSX doesn't support namespace syntax natively, so instead hyperdom recognises `--` instead of `:` for namespaces.
+For example `xlink:href` should be written `xlink--href`.

 ## Debugging the DOM

 By using [transform-react-jsx-source](http://babeljs.io/docs/plugins/transform-react-jsx-source/) hyperdom will generate `data-file-name` and `data-line-number` attributes pointing to the file that generated the DOM.